-When visiting sunny Sicily, granita is a must!
-You’ll find street carts and small cafes scooping this semi-frozen dessert into cups with a small spoon and a straw.
+When visiting sunny Sicily, having an almond granita is a must!
+You’ll find street carts and small cafes scooping granitas (semi-frozen dessert slushies) into cups with a small spoon and a straw.
 Granita is a lot like an Italian slurpee, a sweet slushy drink that’s much easier to sip than it is to eat — especially on a warm summer day.
 We loved all the regional granita flavors: lemon, strawberry, coffee, and especially almond granita.

 Making Almond Granita At Home

 Once home, I couldn’t wait to re-create this popular Italian dessert and make my own almond granita.
 One of the things I found frustrating about most granita recipes is that they recommended pouring a mixture of sugar and water into a baking sheet, then babysitting it and scraping with a fork every half hour until you had slush.
 Who’s got time for that?
 Especially when you’re entertaining or have friends over.

 Instead of the traditional granita recipe method, I experimented with creating sweet almond ice that breaks up well in a blender and creates a grantia texture similar to what we experienced in Sicily.

 You Will Need:

 - Fun Paper Straws

 - 10 Ounce Clear Cups

 - Ice Cube Trays

 - From Your Pantry: Almond Milk and Sugar